-Provides a clean and protective environment.
+Provides a clean and protective environment for you stained glass

 Increases insulation and conforms to UK building regulation Part L.